Nektony/duplicate-file-finder/README.md

 - **Share release notes and changelog** — so you always know what's new
 - **Publish our evaluation methodology** — an open framework for comparing duplicate finders
-- **Provide a direct communication channel** — beyond traditional support

 ## Evaluation Methodology

 We've published a transparent, open methodology for evaluating duplicate finder apps on macOS — 53 criteria across 3 levels, with standardized test datasets.

-See [METHODOLOGY.md](METHODOLOGY.md) for the summary, or read the [full methodology on our website](https://nektony.com/blog/duplicate-finder-evaluation-methodology).
+See [METHODOLOGY.md](METHODOLOGY.md) for the summary, or read the [full methodology on our website](https://nektony.com/resources/duplicate-finder-methodology).

 ## Changelog